nmaas-platform/nmaas-docs/docs/self-hosted-nmaas/install-guide.md

 helm install -f values.yaml --namespace $NMAAS_NAMESPACE --version 1.0.0 nmaas nmaas/nmaas
 ```

-It is recommended to use `nmaas-system` as the namespace where NMaaS and all associated components (PostgreSQL, GitLab) will be deployed.
+It is recommended to use `nmaas-system` as the namespace where nmaas and all associated components (PostgreSQL, GitLab) will be deployed.

 !!! warning "nmaas Deployment Time"
     Please allow at least 10 minutes for nmaas to be fully deployed, depending on hardware configuration and resource utilization.